 Despite the name, Bitcoin doesn’t really deal with ‘coins’: it’s actually a transaction network.
 Users generate blocks of a certain value then transfer quantities of currency using ECDSA public keys as identifiers.
 The core innovation in Bitcoin is a distributed public bulletin-board (the ‘block-chain’) that records every transaction in Bitcoin’s history.
 This history lets you check that any given chunk of currency has a valid pedigree.

-Many knowledgable Bitcoin users know this, and some have even developed Bitcoin 'mixers' that stir up large pools of Bitcoin from different users, in the hopes that this will obfuscate the transaction history.
-This sounds promising, but has a lot of problems -- starting with the fact that
+Many knowledgable Bitcoin users know this, and some have even developed Bitcoin ‘mixers’ that stir up large pools of Bitcoin from different users, in the hopes that this will obfuscate the transaction history.
+This sounds promising, but has a lot of problems — starting with the fact that none few seem to be actually online as I write this post.* Even if one was available, you’d basically be placing your privacy trust into the hands of one party who could totally screw you.
+(A large, distributed system like Tor could do the job, but none seems to be on the horizon).
+Finally, you’d need a lot of transaction volume to stay safe.

 At the same time, it seems difficult to shoehorn the e-cash techniques from the previous sections into Bitcoin, because those systems rely on a centralized bank, and also assume that coins are used only once.
 Bitcoin has no center, and coins are used over and over again forever as they move from user to user.
 Any anonymous coin solution would have to break this linkage, which seems fundamentally at odds with the Bitcoin design.
 (Of course that doesn’t mean it isn’t possible! ;)**